 GREENFORD LUTHERAN FINANCIALLY SUPPORTS THE FOLLOWING INTERNATIONAL MINISTRIES

 Compassion began in 1952 as a response by an Evangelical pastor in North Korea to the epidemic of orphans created by the Korean War.
 From its small beginnings it has become a worldwide Christian ministry that is designed to intervene in the lives of children in poverty to give them a better life.
+Last year GLC recruited several families to sponsor a child as well as donated $645 toward this worthy ministry.
 For more information visit: http://www.compassion.com

 Founded nearly 70 years ago as a pan-Lutheran organization to help war torn Europe after WWII, this robust Lutheran agency continues to reach out across the globe to help the hurting, hungry, and homeless in the name of Jesus Christ.
-Whether it’s the typhoon in the Philippines or the earthquake in Haiti LWR is there, on the ground, in local congregations making a difference in Christ’s name.
+Whether it’s a typhoon in the Philippines or an earthquake in Haiti LWR is there, on the ground, in local congregations making a difference in Christ’s name.
+In 2019 GLC donated $585 to LWR.
 For more information visit:

 The Voice of the Martyrs continues in this mission around the world today through the following main purposes: